Tipoca/scaml/INSTALL.md

 $ cd scaml
 ```

-If you have no 4.07.1 OCaml switch:
+If you have no 4.07.1 OCaml switch.
+(Of course you have `opam` already!):

 ```
 $ opam switch create . ocaml-base-compiler.4.07.1